So far we've looked at what the Scriptures and Tradition tell us about the figure called "the devil". First

-we looked at what the Church teaches and last week
+, we looked at what the Church teaches based on the Old Testament, and last week

-we looked at what the Scriptures tell us about the “prince of darkness.”
+we looked at what the New Testament tells us about the “prince of darkness.”

 It may be interesting to note that there is a fascination with the topic, at least in popular culture.
 There are so many films and TV shows that have been made about Satan